Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 ## Learning Goals

 - Apply Single Responsibility Principle to functions
-- Demonstrate calling functions with and without arguments/parameters
+- Demonstrate calling functions with and without arguments
 - Use the return value in a function

 ## Vocabulary and Synonyms